jhonny007/micropay/README.markdown

 -> The club fee should be equal to that amount.

 ### Idea 3:
-Back the currency with silver or/and gold.
-Price: Silver: ~500Euro/kilo Gold: 1000Euro/kilo -> no dependency to a currency
+Take gold and silver as securities.(1 troy ounce = 31,1035g)
-Possibility 1:
+Price: Silver: ~20Euro/troy ounce Gold: ~1000Euro/troy ounce -> commodities are the currencies
-=> the corresponding weight can be different to each participant - probably he wants his silver/gold back.
+=> 1 gold credit (GC) is 1 gram gold and 1 silver credit (SC) is 1 gram silver => a specialized pawnshop gives the credit for the given security (see PfandlV).
-=> there is an average weight for each credit Possibility 2:
+=> a fee must ensure the insurance payments for the gold an silver stored.(preferable in per cent of the stored commodities.
-=> price fixing 1 credit is 1 gram gold or 2 gram silver
+=>

 ### Idea 4:
 Let the payment platform produce its own money: